-What's the difference between RPO and RTO, and why are these terms so important when selecting and implementing a disaster recovery solution?
+Why are RTO and RPO so important when selecting a disaster recovery solution?

 It’s vital that anybody involved in the implementation of a Disaster Recovery plan understands what the terms “Recovery Point Objective” (RPO) and “Recovery Time Objective” (RTO) refer to.
 This crucial part of selecting a suitable Disaster Recovery solution can mean the difference between losing less than ten minutes of data and being restored within an hour, or losing a whole day’s worth of data and being unable to get back to work for another day (or worse still – losing the data all together because no DR plan has been implemented at all!).
 So without further ado, what is RPO and RTO?